mathgladiator/roslin/SPEC.md

 }
 ```

 Here, the width is determined by maintaining a fixed distance between the x=0 and x=400 lines.
 This allows a great deal of options in anchoring items within and across tracking lines.
+This mirrors and old school anchoring where tracking lines replace edges.

 Since the 'aabb' is axis aligned with the card, the 'aabb' mode can also resize the hosting card by pushing the right and bottom tracking lines out accordingly.
 There are 'horizontal' and 'vertical' fields with values: 'clip', 'scroll', 'expand'.
 For 'clip' and 'scroll', the item's size does not influence the associated right or bottom tracking lines.
 When the value is 'expand', the line will be pushed such that the size is increased to fit the content.